What is lactose?

 Even if you do get a high fermentation score from lactose, that doesn’t mean all dairy products are out for you.
 Surprisingly, lots of dairy products are naturally low in lactose (e.g. butter, aged cheeses like cheddar, blue cheese and parmesan).
 It is always important to check the nutritional label.
 The figure for “Carbohydrates, of which sugars” equals the amount of lactose in the dairy product.

 If you haven’t already, why not try your first Lactose FODMAP Challenge and see how your body responds.
-Also, keep an eye out for our upcoming blogs discussing the results of the fructose, sorbitol and inulin challenges!
+Check out my other blogs discussing the Fructose, Sorbitol and Inulin challenges!